carbon-design-system/design-system-website/src/content/guidelines/bluemix-brand/bluemix-brand.md

-**_Brand_ is the unified experience the Bluemix identity and purpose.
-It is how Bluemix users perceive it and what it feels like when they interact with the product.**
+**_Brand_ is the unified experience that Bluemix presents to users, regardless of medium or environment.
+It reflects the Bluemix identity and purpose; it is more than what Bluemix looks like, it is who we are.
+Brand is how Bluemix users perceive it and what it feels like when they interact with the product.**

 ## Bluemix logo
 ![Bluemix logo](images/bluemix-1.0.svg)